-13.5 Sometimes allegations are made of a specific safeguarding nature.
+13.12 Sometimes allegations are made of a specific safeguarding nature.
 These may include physical abuse, emotional abuse, sexual abuse and sexual exploitation.
 Some of the features of these could include:

-- Allegations against an older pupil's behaviour towards a younger child - Severe Bullying - Is of a serious nature possibly related to a criminal offence - Indicates that other pupils have been affected by this pupil - Taking part in sexting - Photographing or videoing other children performing indecent acts - Forcing others to use drugs or alcohol
+- Allegations against an older pupil's behaviour towards a younger child - Severe Bullying - Is of a serious nature possibly related to a criminal offence - Indicates that other pupils have been affected by this pupil - Taking part in the sharing of nudes and semi-nudes' - Photographing or videoing other children performing indecent acts - Forcing others to use drugs or alcohol

-13.6 Procedure All complaints and incident will be taken seriously with a record of incidents and action taken.
+13.13 All complaints and incident will be taken seriously with a record of incidents and action taken.

-13.7 An assessment of an incident between peers will be completed to consider:
+13.14 An assessment of an incident between children will be completed to consider:

-- Has this been a deliberate or contrived situation for a young person to be able to harm another? - • Chronological and developmental ages of everyone involved - • Difference in their power or authority in relation to age, race, gender, physical, emotional or intellectual vulnerability - • All alleged physical and verbal aspects of the behaviour and incident - • Whether the behaviour involved inappropriate sexual knowledge or motivation - • What was the degree of physical aggression, intimidation, threatening behaviour or bribery - • The effect on the victim - • Any attempts to ensure the behaviour and incident is kept a secret - • The child or young person's motivation or reason for the behaviour, if they admit that it occured - • Whether this was a one-off incident, or longer in duration
+- Has this been a deliberate or contrived situation for a young person to be able to harm another? - Chronological and developmental ages of everyone involved - Difference in their power or authority in relation to age, race, gender, physical, emotional or intellectual vulnerability - All alleged physical and verbal aspects of the behaviour and incident - Whether the behaviour involved inappropriate sexual knowledge or motivation - What was the degree of physical aggression, intimidation, threatening behaviour or bribery - The effect on the victim - Any attempts to ensure the behaviour and incident is kept a secret - The child or young person's motivation or reason for the behaviour, if they admit that it occurred - Whether this was a one-off incident, or longer in duration

-13.8 It is important to deal with a situation of peer abuse immediately and sensitively.
-It is necessary to gather the information as soon as possible to get the true facts.
-It is equally important to think about the language used and the impact of that language on both the children and the parents when they become involved.
-Avoid language that may create a 'blame' culture and leave a child labelled.
+13.15 We understand the importance of dealing with a situation of child on child abuse immediately and sensitively.
+We will gather the information as soon as possible to get the true facts and we consider the language used and the impact of that language on both the children and the parents when they become involved.
+We avoid any language that may create a 'blame' culture and leave a child labelled.

-13.9 Taking Action - What we do:
+13.16 Taking Action - What we do:

-- • Always take complaints seriously

-- • Gain a statement of facts from the pupil(s)

-- • Assess needs of victim and alleged perpetrator

-- Consider referral to Police or Social Care

-- • Contribute to multi-agency assessments

-- • Convene a risk management meeting

-- • Record all incidents and all action taken
+- Always take complaints seriously - Gain a statement of facts from the pupil(s) - Assess needs of victim and alleged perpetrator - Put appropriate support in place (e.g. mentoring counselling, emotional well being service) - Consider referral to Police or Children's Social Care - Contribute to multi-agency assessments - Convene a risk management meeting - Record all incidents and all action taken

-13.20 Consideration will be given to whether the complaint raises a safeguarding concern and then report to the designated safeguarding person.
+13.17 Consideration will be given to whether the complaint raises a safeguarding concern and then report to the designated safeguarding lead or the safeguarding person on duty in the absence of the DSL.